Do I actually need social media?

 You can also add social media to this tab.
 Don’t be afraid to double up on information when it comes to where readers can find you.
 I know I keep saying it, but since people do have short attention spans, they may be coming to your website only to find your social media links.
 If they can’t find it quickly, they will probably give up.
 So put it everywhere!

-Book page: all about your books
+Book page: All about your books

 This is what we are all here for, right?
 The BOOKS.
 This tab is the perfect place to include your book cover with a longer description about your book, usually your back cover copy!
 If you have multiple books out, you can include them all on this tab, or have separate tabs for each book!